spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/keys.md

 ## Factory Keys

-Factory keys refer to the secure boot keys that are stored on the device that is set to factory settings.
+Factory keys refer to the secure boot keys that are stored on the device in factory settings.
 In EdgeForge, these keys are stored in the folder **exported-keys**.
 They may include PK, KEK, and DB keys.
 Factory keys are often used to authenticate the firmware of a device.
 For more information, refer to [Export Factory Keys](export-keys.md).

 ## Resources